Thesis

 Source: Radiant

 Radiant is focused on developing one reactor design as quickly as possible.
 Drawing from SpaceX’s development process, a key factor in Radiant’s engineering process is proprietary digital twin technology.
-This is developed in-house and custom to its processes.
+This is developed in-house and customized to its processes.
 The digital twin software, which the company calls SimEngine, fuses reactor digital twins with aerospace-derived hardware and simulators across a range of operating conditions.

 This SimEngine can couple software with physical components, allowing Radiant to test how a different physical design of a component (a physical prototype) will interact with the whole reactor, as well as foresee any potential failures.
 The company claims this to be the “first-of-its-kind” approach in the nuclear industry.